Siege of Meaux: Siege

-Casualties began to mount in the English army, including John Clifford, 7th Baron de Clifford who had been at the siege of Harfleur, the Battle of Agincourt, and received the surrender of Cherbourg.
-Also killed in the siege was 17-year-old John Cornwall, only son of famous nobleman John Cornwall, 1st Baron Fanhope.
-He died next to his father, who witnessed his son’s head being blown off by a gun-stone.
-The English also began to fall sick rather early into the siege, and it is estimated that one sixteenth of the besiegers died from dysentery and smallpox while thousands died thanks to the courageous defense of the men-at-arms inside the city.
+Casualties began to mount in the English army, including John Clifford, 7th Baron de Clifford, who had been at the siege of Harfleur and the Battle of Agincourt, and had received the surrender of Cherbourg.
+Also killed during the siege was 17-year-old John Cornwall, only son of famous nobleman John Cornwall, 1st Baron Fanhope and a cousin of the king.
+He died next to his father, who witnessed his son’s head being blown off by a gunstone; distraught at the death of his son, Cornwall was heard to bellow that King Henry's war was proceeding "contrary to God and reason", and immediately departed for England, swearing an oath never to fight again.
+The English also began to fall sick rather early into the siege, and it is estimated that one in sixteen of the besiegers died from dysentery and smallpox, while thousands more died thanks to the courageous defense of the men-at-arms inside the city.

 As the siege continued, Henry himself grew sick, although he refused to leave until the siege was finished.
 Good news reached him from England that on 6 December, Queen Catherine had borne him a son and heir at Windsor.

-On 9 May 1422, the town of Meaux surrendered, although the garrison held out.
-Under continued bombardment, the garrison gave in as well on 10 May, following a siege of seven months.
-The Bastard of Vaurus was decapitated, as was a trumpeter named Orace, who had once mocked Henry.
+The walled part of Meaux on the northern bank of the Marne held out until March 1422, when starving and demoralised citizens opened the gates to the town.
+However, the defenders retreated to the Marché, where they held out for another two months.
+Only on 10 May 1422 did the siege come to an end, after a total of seven months, when the garrison threatened to rebel.
+The bastard of Vaurus was drawn through the streets and then decapitated "beside the tree where he executed so many others", as was a trumpeter named Orace, who had repeatedly mocked Henry "by blaring out an irritating tune" whenever he saw him walking among his men during the siege.
 John Fortescue was then installed as English captain of Meaux Castle.